-A rail case is available for Field Target ariguns and also fullbore target rifles (0.308 cal).
+A rail case is available for Field Target ariguns and also fullbore target rifles (7.62mm or 0.308in cal).

 A robust case is still under design to suit larger calibre firearms.

-The HoldMaster case comes in four styles.
+The HoldMaster case is available in four styles.
 The details of these can be seen on the HoldMaster Cases page

 As the HoldMaster does not 'view' a target through any optical sensors, it can only be used to analyse the quality of your hold, timing and rhythm.